 There’s a lot to be said about the history of this song (these songs, actually), and I’ve said it in an essay on my country-music blog on TennesseeWalt.com.
 Check it out right here.

 Go back to, say, 1950, though, and that wasn’t the case.
 The biggest names in country—Hank Williams, Ernest Tubb, Red Foley, Eddy Arnold, Roy Acuff—toured the small towns of the South, the Midwest and beyond, playing high-school gyms, church halls and the like.
-And their visits weren’t a run-of-the-mill occasion, they were milestones that people remembered for the rest of their lives.
-The song has it right: Crop failures came and went, murders happened every now and then, but when Ernest Tubb came to town, live and in person … well, people remembered that.
+And their visits weren’t run-of-the-mill occasions, they were milestones that people remembered for the rest of their lives.
+The song has it right: Crop failures came and went, murders happened every now and then, but when Ernest Tubb came to town, live and in person … well, that was a night to remember.